-Corporate performance metrics for the AIP include safety (measured by Total Recordable Incident Frequency), Corporate Adjusted EBITDAS, business unit contribution margin, working capital (measured by average days sales outstanding), progress on the digital transformation project and individual objectives as set by the CEO (or by the CGC Committee, in the case of the CEO).
+Corporate performance metrics for the AIP include safety (measured by Total Recordable Incident Frequency), Corporate Adjusted EBITDAS, business unit contribution margin, working capital (measured by average days sales outstanding) and individual objectives as set by the CEO (or by the CGC Committee, in the case of the CEO).

-For corporate leaders (which include all NEOs), corporate performance metrics are assigned a 60% weighting and individual objectives are assigned a 40% weighting.
-For business unit leaders, corporate performance metrics are assigned an 80% weighting and individual objectives are assigned a 20% weighting.
+For all NEOs, corporate performance metrics are assigned a 60% weighting and individual objectives are assigned a 40% weighting.

-Each NEO is assigned a target annual incentive that ranges from 37.5% to 100% of base salary with actual payments linked to the achievement of pre-defined corporate and/or business unit performance metrics and the attainment of individual objectives.
+Each NEO is assigned a target annual incentive that ranges from 40% to 100% of base salary with actual payments linked to the achievement of pre-defined corporate and/or business unit performance metrics and the attainment of individual objectives.
 The payout under the AIP can range from 0% to 200%.
 The achievement of Board-approved budget levels can result in a payout at 100%.
 Performance above budget can result in a payout of up to 200%.